Constitution of the Chinese Communist Party: Contents

+The first chapter is about CCP members.
 The constitution states that the interests of the people and the party are paramount over the interests of party members.
 The constitution states that in emergencies and urgent situations, members are encouraged to contribute to special funds (as in the case of the special fund for the 2008 Sichuan earthquake).
+The admission oath has been written into the constitution since 1982.
+The second chapter is about organizational structure.
 Since 1945, the party's constitution has defined the party's view of democratic centralism as "centralism based on democracy and democracy under centralized leadership."
 Academic Jean-Pierre Cabestan writes that this approach defines and limits democracy within the party, indicating that central leadership prevails over the rights of party members to challenge leadership.
+The third chapter is devoted to the central organization of the CCP, the fourth chapter covers local party organization, while the fifth chapter is about primary-level party organizations.
+The sixth chapter covers CCP cadres.